 At the time of writing, relm is in its beta stage, meaning it hasn’t been appropriately tested and is changing rapidly.
 With that said, you may not want to use it in production just yet.

-The Azul framework is a reactive GUI library for building desktop GUIs in Rust, C, and C++.
+The Azul framework is a reactive GUI framework for building desktop GUIs in Rust, C, and C++.
 Powered by WebRender, Azul is a document object model, similar to HTML and CSS.
-Since Azul leverages WebRender, it provides features like gradients, box shadows, border styling, and CSS transforms:
+Because Azul leverages WebRender, it provides features like gradients, box shadows, border styling, and CSS transforms.

-The Azul framework also provides lots of inbuilt widgets, more than 60 frames per second animation, cross-platform native dialogues, SVG parsing, dynamic linking through the shared library, and HTML to Rust compilation for hot reloads.
+The Azul framework also provides many inbuilt widgets, more than 60 frames per second animation, cross-platform native dialogues, SVG parsing, dynamic linking through the shared library, and HTML to Rust compilation for hot reloads.

-To get started using the Azul framework, add it to your project’s dependencies as follows:
+To get started with the Azul framework, add it to your project’s dependencies:

 [dependencies] azul = "1.0.0-alpha"